data-lessons/library-webscraping-DEPRECATED/_episodes/02-csssel.md

 ~~~
 {: .output}

+In principle, `id` attributes in HTML are unique on a page.
+This means that if you know the `id`
+of the element you are looking for, you should be able to construct an expression that looks for this value
+without having to worry about where in the node tree the target element is located.

 > ## Select the "Matching patterns" title by ID
 > Sometimes we can select an element by the order in which it appears, using selectors like
 > `:nth-child(n)` and `:nth-of-type(n)`.
 But what if we want to match a particular element